nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements
 #### Data Requirements
 For `workout /new` and `workout /update` commands, the maximum number of repetitions a user can set is `2,147,483,647`.
-This limit is restricted by `int` data type.
+This limit is restricted by the `int` data type.
 The size of `int` is 4 bytes which is 32 bits, therefore, the maximum value for a variable of type `int` will be `2,147,483,647`.
-If user set the number of repetitions larger than `2,147,483,647`, an `NumberFormatException` will be thrown to indicate that the value entered is not allowed.
+If the user set the number of repetitions larger than `2,147,483,647`, a `NumberFormatException` will be thrown to indicate that the value entered is not allowed.

-It is expected that `2,147.483.647` repetitions of any exercise is not achievable by humans hence, using `int` as the data type to hold the value of repetitions is more than sufficient.
+It is expected that `2,147,483,647` repetitions of any exercise is not achievable by humans.
+Hence, using `int` as the data type to hold the value of repetitions is more than sufficient.

 #### Technical/Environment Requirements
-This application is developed using Java JDK 11, hence to run this application, please ensure that you are running this application on a 64-bit operating system and with a minimum of 8 GB of RAM.
+This application is developed using Java JDK 11.
+Hence to run this application, please ensure that you are running it on a 64-bit operating system and with a minimum of 8 GB of RAM.

 #### Performance Requirements
 Each command entered by the user should respond within two seconds.